 The Berkeley Center for the Study of Religion (BCSR) advances creative and critical scholarship on religion.
-BCSR faculty research, public programming, and graduate training drive new approaches to the study of religion and its intellectual and material contexts.
-Through its media platforms and engagement with local and global audiences, BCSR disseminates this innovative work for critical reflection and public discussion.
+BCSR’s public programming, faculty research, and graduate training drives new approaches to the study of religion and its intellectual and material contexts.
+Through our media platforms and engagement with local and global audiences, BCSR fosters critical reflection and public discussion of this innovative work.